wso2/docs-choreo-dev/en/docs/references/migrate-applications-to-the-latest-version.md

     ![Migration partially completed](../assets/img/migration/migration-partially-completed.png){.cInlineImage-full}

+    If either of these messages appear, you can click **Retry**in the message to run the migration process again.

     !!! note
-        If any migration failures occurs, contact choreo-help@wso2.com.
+        If you continuously experience migration failures, contact choreo-help@wso2.com.

 Once you have successfully migrated the components, you can proceed to deploy them.